 | Esme Lee Shelby | Lee family traveller community | Married John Shelby | Left the family after John’s death |

-| Zipora | Romani travelling community | Relationship with Tommy | Raised Duke alone, outside Shelby world |
+| Zelda Chiriklo | Romani travelling community | Relationship with Tommy (pre-WWI) | Raised Duke alone; died young |

 Who Plays Tommy Shelby’s Son?
 Barry Keoghan as Duke